aplbrain/automatizar/README.md

 Project location: `nginx/`

-The nginx service set is defined in the `docker-compose.yml` file under the `nginx` directory.
+The NGINX service set is defined in the `docker-compose.yml` file under the `nginx` directory.
 This service set is responsible for acting as a reverse proxy and TLS endpoint for the colocard and elk service sets.
-Three services run: an nginx web server; docker-gen, which automatically generates the reverse proxy configurations for nginx; and letsencrypt-nginx-proxy-companion, which automatically generates TLS certificates using LetsEncrypt for each virtual host.
+Three services run: an NGINX web server; docker-gen, which automatically generates the reverse proxy configurations for NGINX; and letsencrypt-nginx-proxy-companion, which automatically generates TLS certificates using LetsEncrypt for each virtual host.
 This service set connects to both the colocard and elk networks.

 All configuration files are stored under the `configs` directory.
-Currently, this includes the docker-gen nginx template file, and a proxy-wide nginx configuration file.
-As of now, the nginx configuration file must be manually copied to docker-mounted `conf.d` directory.
+Currently, this includes the docker-gen NGINX template file, and a proxy-wide NGINX configuration file.
+As of now, the NGINX configuration file must be manually copied to docker-mounted `conf.d` directory.

 ### Elastic Beats Service Set